Skip to content

 Each sensor includes forecast attributes with future timestamped values for visualization and automations.

-HAEO models batteries using a single storage element with an SOC-aware connection:
+HAEO models batteries using a single storage element with SOC-aware connections:

 This architecture allows HAEO to: